 Do you think Maeklong Railway Market sounds cool – or scary?
 What other odditys have you seen in or near Bangkok that we might want to check out?
 Let us know in the comments – erm, keep that one clean folks, we’ve been to Patpong too!

 And if you like this post, why not share it on social media?
-You can help show other people how to get to Maeklong Railway Market the fun way more easily.
+You can help show other people how to get to Maeklong Railway Market the budget and fun way more easily.

 Disclosure: Some of the links in this post are affiliate links which mean I earn a small commission if you use them to book.
 This does not cost you any extra.

 My name is Helen Foster and I’m a journalist and author living in Sydney.

 My travel articles have been published in titles include The Australian, Body & Soul at the Sunday Telegraph, RAC Horizons, Jetstar magazine and more.

 I like the weird, the wonderful and anything that makes me jump and down with glee like I’m about three.
 That’s what you’ll find here.

 9 thoughts on “How To Get to Maeklong Railway Market – For Just 25 Baht”